tapsellorg/TapsellDocument/src/jekyll/docs/mediation/unity/unity-en.md

 - AdColony

       No additional configuration needed.

 - Admob

       In the Tapsell settings menu, add your Admob adapter app signature.
 (Contact Tapsell support for more information)

 <img src="/images/mediation-unity-set-admob-id.png" alt="set-admob-signature" />

 - Applovin

       In the Tapsell settings menu, add your Applovin adapter app signature.
 (Contact Tapsell support for more information)

 <img src="/images/mediation-unity-set-applovin-sig.png" alt="set-applovin-signature" />

 - Chartboost

       No additional configuration needed.

 - Mintegral

       No additional configuration needed.

 - UnityAds

       No additional configuration needed.

 - IronSource

       No additional configuration needed.

 - Liftoff

-No additional configuration needed.
+      Note: This adapter needs Unity Editor 2023 and above.
+No need to implement if you're using lower versions.

 <br/>